 Career Development Grant Program for Humanists and Social Scientists

 Grants are awarded on a rolling basis throughout the academic year, September 1 – July 31, or until all available funds have been awarded.
 Students should apply at least two weeks in advance of when expenses will be incurred as it takes 1-2 weeks to process awards.

 - Students must be registered and in good academic standing in PhD or MFA programs administered by The Graduate School (TGS).

 - Students must be in humanities and social science disciplines.
 Specifically, students who are in TGS PhD and MFA programs housed in divisions II and III (social sciences and humanities) of the Weinberg College of Arts & Sciences, the School of Education and Social Policy, the School of Communication (those whose research involves humanities or social science projects), School of Music, and Clinical Psychology (those whose research involves social science projects) are eligible for the Career Development Grant.

-- Students must be graduating within two years.
+- Students must be graduating with the PhD or MFA within two years.

 - Doctoral student applicants must have, at the time of application, both passed the qualifying exam and have an approved prospectus.
 MFA students must have completed at least three quarters of full-time registration.